agathoklisx/libved/README.md

-  :searches              (change focus to the `search' window/buffer) :messages              (change focus to the message window/buffer) :testkey               (test keyboard keys) :@balanced_check [--range=] (check for unbalanced pair of objects, without `range'
+  :searches              (change focus to the `search' window/buffer) :messages              (change focus to the message window/buffer) :testkey               (test keyboard keys)
-                         whole file is assumed) :@bufbackup            backup file as (dirname(fname)/.basename(fname)`suffix',
+  :set options           (set options for current buffer
-                         but it has to be set first (with :set or with --backupfile), if backupfile exists, it raises a question, same if this is true at the initialization :set options           (set options for current buffer --ftype=[string] set filetype
+                          --ftype=[string] set filetype
                           --tabwidth=[int] set tabwidth